thenativeweb/get-graphql-from-jsonschema/README.md

 });
 ```

-## Caveats
+### Knowing the limitations

+Unfortunately, it is not possible to map every aspect of a JSON schema to a GraphQL schema.
+When using `getGraphqlFromJsonSchema`, the following limitations apply:

-- Ignores the JSONSchema type `null`, since it is not directly translatable to GraphQL.
+- The `null` type gets ignored, since it can not be mapped to GraphQL directly.
-- Ignores `allOf` and `oneOf`, since their logic is not translatable.
-However, `anyOf` is supported.
+- The keywords `allOf` and `oneOf` get ignored, since their logic can not be mapped to GraphQL.
+However, the `anyOf` keyword is supported.

 ## Running the build